arnbaeck/arnbaeck/README.md

 - 👋 Hi, I’m Anton Ärnbäck
-- 🌱 I’m currently studying egningeering at Kungliga Tekniska Högskolan with a focus on Information Technology
+- 🌱 I’m currently studying engingeering at Kungliga Tekniska Högskolan with a focus on Information Technology
 - This is an e.portfolio for my school projects

 <!---